silnrsi/smith/contrib/rrun/README.md

 It is not advisable to make modifications to the shared folder, for example from your host, while `rrun` is executing since there is a risk that such changes may be lost when the rsync copies the results back.

-### rsync paramters and filter rules are used both ways
+### rsync parameters and filter rules are used both ways

 `rrun` does _two_ rsync commands:
 - before executing the command, rsync _from_ current folder _to_ the ramdrive